 material in the same place.
 Thoroughly discuss a topic, then move on to a different point.
 For

 example, if you're discussing indigenous people and slaves in a paper, discuss each separately.

 Don't begin discussing indigenous people; switch to slaves and then jump back to indigenous

 people.
 Your paper should be like an orderly chest of drawers, with each distinct item in its own

 - 1. Proofread and edit.

 Based on material by Rob Weir, Bay Path College.
-To e-mail, click here.
-Published in The Teaching Professor June/July 1998.
-Used by permission.
+Originally published in

 - Too personal